margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Stranger ##
 Someone new on the street who I have never met.
-A visitor on Earth who looks familiar, yet so different, like a stranger.
+A visitor on Earth, who looks familiar, yet so different, like a stranger.
 A mysterious voice speaks through this quest on Earth and shows me the similiarty, the message in disguise, the strangeness of humanity.
 Friend or foe, it's right to be compassionate, listening, understanding, and stranger can become a friend through tranformation.
 There's no stranger to God.